MathysCogne/42_Cub3D/README.md

 <img src="subject/raycast_illustration.png" alt="GIF Cub3d" width="650" />

-Remember, we are looking for a wall (1 on our map).
+Remember, we are looking for a walls (1 on our map).
 We start at the player's position, here x(4.5), y(3.5).
 You can see the ray angle (something like 30°, though it's not important).
 The first two intersections with rounded x and y values are shown in green.